miniwms/Mini-WMS/storageStrategy.md

   </tr>
     <tr>
     <td style="width: 50%; text-align: left;">From the storage strategy detail screen, you can click on the + button, you should be able to add a new location class detail.</td>
     <td style="width: 50%; text-align: left;">From the storage strategy detail screen, you can click on an exising location class record to edit it.
-Alos, you can click the red delete button to remove the location class.</td>
+Also, you can click the red delete button to remove the location class.</td>
   </tr>
   <tr>
     <td style="vertical-align: top;">